Ranked #1 Children's Hospital by U.S. News & World Report

 Treatments for Osteosarcoma in Children

-Treatments for osteocarcoma may involve a combination of therapies including surgery, radiation and/or chemotherapy.
+Treatments for osteosarcoma may involve a combination of therapies including surgery, radiation and/or chemotherapy.
 In most cases, children receive chemotherapy before surgery (neoadjuvant), a surgical procedure to remove the tumor and additional chemotherapy after surgery (adjuvant).
 Treatment options will vary greatly, depending on your child's situation.
 Your child's doctor and other members of your care team will discuss the options with you in-depth.
 Prompt medical attention and aggressive therapy are important for the best prognosis.

 How Dana-Farber/Boston Children’s approaches osteosarcoma